YorkEarwaker/NEXUS-1/README.md

 # NEXUS-1
-Robot Software
+Robot Solutions

-Toward an artificial general intelligence (AGI).
-AGI is a hardware issue not a software issue.
+Body whole and parts.

+Toward a system of systems (SoS) body to integrate general artifcial intelligence (AGI) brain/mind.
+The SoS is a doing things body holon (whole part) for the AGI is a finding things out mind holon (whole part).

+Reductionism.
+Materialism.
+Holarchies.

 lower order priority.
 Andriod phone app control for Nexus-1 robot.